Which Mastodon apps can I use? Should I use the official app or a third party app?

 (If your account is new and you don’t have any followers yet, don’t bother doing all this!
 Just sign up on the server you want and delete your old account.
 These instructions are for people who have followers and want to keep them.)

 You can migrate your Mastodon account to another server if you want.
-Moving lets you keep your followers, follows, bookmarks, mute lists and block lists.
+Moving lets you keep your followers, follows, bookmarks, lists, mutes, block and domain blocks.

 The instructions below might seem a bit complicated as they combine several different procedures together, but you only have to do these things once per migration.